 Journalists reasonably wondered whether Portman’s pregnancy could impact her ability to campaign for the gold.
 Some suggested that it might actually improve her chances.
 After all, fellow contender Annette Bening merely plays a middle-aged lesbian mother in “The Kids Are Alright,” while Portman really dances in “Black Swan,” and it’s quite obvious now that she paid very close attention to her instructor.
 Ordinarily the stuff of gossip, Portman’s pregnancy creates the perception of a deep personal commitment to her performance — she gave herself over to the role to the extent that it merged with her life.

 The popularity contest tends to make dark horses even darker.
-Aaron Sorkin is an obvious lock for Best Adapted Screenplay partly because "The Social Network" owes much of its appeal to his zippy deconstruction of unbridled youth ambition, but mainly because he's Aaron Sorkin.
+Aaron Sorkin is an obvious lock for Best Adapted Screenplay partly because “The Social Network” owes much of its appeal to his zippy deconstruction of the world’s most famous young entrepreneur, but mainly because it’s written by Aaron Sorkin.
 Voters understand the guy and know his work.
-They relish the opportunity to award his talent, trouncing comparatively original contenders for the same category such as "Winter's Bone," "I Love You Phillip Morris" and even "127 Hours," which during another year would be less of an underdog.
+They relish the opportunity to award his talent, trouncing comparatively original contenders for the same category such as “Winter’s Bone,” “I Love You Phillip Morris” and even “127 Hours,” which during another year would be less of an underdog.

 Speaking of “Another Year”: Mike Leigh’s marvelous mid-life crisis drama, one of my favorites of 2010, suffers from that frustrating condition where a movie walks too softly to reach the stature of the giants surrounding it.
 Leigh has always had a tough time getting the Academy to notice his shrewd approach to character development, and he’s not that into the whole campaigning process at any rate.
 But star Lesley Manville, once considered at the top of the crop for the Best Actress category, has started to slip — while, in the Best Supporting Actress category, “The Fighter” star Melissa Leo has started to rise.